2022 New Mexico United season

-The 2022 New Mexico United season will be the fourth season for New Mexico United in the USL Championship, the second-tier professional soccer league in the United States.
-This article covers the period from November 30, 2021 to the conclusion of the 2022 USL playoff final.
-The 2022 USL Championship season is set to begin on March 12, with New Mexico United set to play their first competitive game against Las Vegas Lights FC.
+The 2022 New Mexico United season was the fourth season for New Mexico United in the USL Championship, the second-tier professional soccer league in the United States.The 2022 USL Championship season was set to begin on March 12, with New Mexico United set to play their first competitive game against Las Vegas Lights FC.

 Off-season and pre-season

-The club concluded its 2021 season with a 3-1 win over Real Monarchs on October 30.
+The club concluded its 2021 season with a 3–1 win over Real Monarchs on October 30.
 Finishing 5th in the Mountain Division, New Mexico failed to qualify for the USL Championship playoffs.
 Following the conclusion of the season, Saalih Muhammad's loan spell ended, and he returned to Oakland Roots SC.

 Six days later, on November 5 the club announced the departure of inaugural head coach Troy Lesesne after three seasons.
 His successor, Zach Prince, was announced on November 15, having served as Lesesne's assistant for the past three seasons.

 In December, Justin Schmidt and Juan Pablo Guzmán left the club, with the former retiring from playing to join the US Army.
 December also saw 5 players join the club.
 Justin Portillo joined from Real Monarchs on December 18, followed by the signing of Haitian youth international Carl Sainté on December 22 from Haitian side Violette AC, and Comorian international Alexis Souahy on December 28 from Louisville City FC.
 United finished the calendar year by announcing the signings of Tabort Etaka Preston and Neco Brett on December 29 from Hartford Athletic and December 31 from Birmingham Legion FC, respectively.

 In January, midfielder Will Seymore joined the club from Finn Harps F.C.
 On January 8, New Mexico announced the signing of Raddy Ovouka from Ghanaian side Accra Hearts of Oak.
 Second-choice goalkeeper Philipp Beigl left the club on January 10, moving to El Paso Locomotive.
 Forward Brian Brown left the club on January 25 in a player transfer with FC Tulsa for Jerome Kiesewetter.
 Isidro Martinez left the club on January 27, followed the next day by the announcement of the club's 2022 roster, which did not include Will Palmquist, David Najem, Alex Touche, Andrew Tinari, or Devon Sandoval.